takosenpai2687/doodle-jump/docs/README.md

 Press LEFT and RIGHT Arrow for movement control of the doodler.

-Note that you can transport through the left and right screen and appear on the opposite side.

 ## For Mobile Users and PC Users:

 Touch screen left part or right part to move the doodler.